 5. Use the special tool provided to insert the crimped end of the cable into the TOP end of the "B" section as shown in this cut away view.
-On the Model 125 standard "B" section the sheave pocket is located approximately 3 1/8" (~7.9cm) from the end of the section as shown above.
-On an extended 6' (~182.8cm) telescoping section, wear marks on the section should give an indication of which end is the top.
+If your "B" section is the factory original and not a replacement, the top is the painted end and the bottom has several inches of unfinished surface.
+If both ends of your "B" section are painted it is either a replacement or you are working on the "F" section of an extension 186-00.
+In either of these cases wear marks on the section should give you an indication of which end is the top.